 Price-Hammock- A preloved Saree/cloth

 Rocking cradle (Palna)-Rs 500 -7000 & above

-Safety– Sids(initially) and Babies may fall after they starts rolling over.
+Safety– Sids(initially) and Babies may fall after they start rolling over.

-Maintenance– regular washing (Hammock) and cushions and the whole cradle cleanliness is required.
+Maintenance– regular washing (Hammock) and cushions and the whole cradle cleanliness are required.

 Other info- still a preferred option in India after Co-sleeping.